-This is a workshop of about 24 people just on hypnosis.
-This is some basic information about Dick's approach to hypnosis with examples.
-1984
+This is a workshop of about 24 people just on

 This is quite a trip.
 I've been telling one or two people what I have been up to this last six or seven days..
 I've been out on the Mississippi River with a Potawatami medicine man by the name of Crooked Tail, and we have been together and we both made a Vision Quest.
 Some of you know of that ritual, perhaps some of you don't.
 It involves sleeping on the bare ground at night, and living in a pretty primitive way.
 There is no telephone or radio or anything of that kind.
 Interestingly enough there was very little talk.
 Where spiritual matters are concerned for most of us was the focus.
 It involved once or twice a day going into a sweat lodge.
 For those of you who don't know, ...... it's a circle with a hole in the middle from here to the wall and you put stones in it that have been heated in a fire for hours and you pour cold water after you close everything down.
 It becomes almost unbearable.
 You sit like this.